 Action on Postpartum Psychosis says that ‘Postpartum Psychosis (PP) is a severe, but treatable, form of mental illness that occurs after having a baby.
 It can happen ‘out of the blue’ to women without previous experience of mental illness.
 There are some groups of women, women with a history of bipolar disorder for example, who are at much higher risk.
 PP normally begins in the first few days to weeks after childbirth.
 It can get worse very quickly and should always be treated as a medical emergency.
 Most women need to be treated with medication and admitted to hospital’.

-I was one of those women .You may have heard of this illness for the first time since the soap Eastenders are currently featuring it as a major storyline.
-The charity Mind have been working with the BBC to get the portrayal of the illness right, as have APP and myself and another mum, Kathryn Grant, have been acting as consultants to the storyline and met with the researchers and actors to discuss our experience.
+I was one of those women .You may have heard of this illness for the first time since the soap EastEnders featured it as a major storyline.
+The charity Mind worked with the BBC to get the portrayal of the illness right, as did APP and myself and another mum, Kathryn Grant, been acted as consultants to the storyline and met with the researchers and actors to discuss our experience.

 It is a scary illness – lots of varying symptoms as shown below – for me, I felt very scared of ‘something’.
 I hallucinated that I was floating and thought the sky was able to be ripped apart.
 I was terrified of being in the same room as my son and had bright flashes in front of my eyes.
 Again though, these are my symptoms.
 My friend spent a day thinking she was the President of North Korea which was terrifying enough in itself.